nbarc888/504_final/prototype/flask_deploy_directions.md

 ### Due to Price variability between both Azure and GCP, GCP was selected to run prototype.

-For GCP VM instance
+### For GCP VM instance
 Machine and size: E2-small
 US-east4 - Northern Virginia

-### connect access to all cloud APIs
+#### connect access to all cloud APIs

+### Firewall rule add on
+targets: All instances in the network

+please enable new port with 0.0.0.0/0

+tcp port: 5003

 #### For GCP VM Bucket
 name: instance-dog-279783831978